lkndl/typst-bioinfo-thesis/modules/headers.typ

 }

 #let get-open-section(
-  level: 1, skip-level-1: true, descend-to-level: 4
+  level: 1, skip-level-1: true, descend-to-level: none
   ) = {
   // if there are no headings with the given level in the current chapter but lower-level ones, use those locate(loc => {